 Once Upon A Time…

-I guess I represented a snapshot of an ambitious but definitely average middle-class drone in the worker bee colony.
-I was institutionalised.
+I would say I represented a snapshot of an ambitious, but definitely average, middle-class drone in the worker bee colony.
+I was institutionalized.

 I’m sitting at my desk busily working away (boring drone job), and my manager strolls up to me, leans over my desk and says, “Brad we will be having a meeting to discuss your project with some important people”.
 “Great when’s the meeting?”
 “It’s now.”

-So I’m thinking, wow some recognition for the successful of my new software.
+So I’m thinking, wow some recognition for the staff management software that I had designed built and implemented for this Telco.
 Awesome Ha!

 There’s an extended silence in the room with everyone looking rather serious.